-Breast lump removal is surgery to remove a breast cancer along with some surrounding tissue from the breast.
-It is called a lumpectomy.
+Breast lump removal is surgery to remove a lump that may be breast cancer.
+Tissue around the lump is also removed.
+This surgery is called a lumpectomy.

-When a fibroadenoma or other noncancerous tumor of the breast is removed, it is often called an excisional breast biopsy instead of a lumpectomy.
+When a noncancerous tumor such as a fibroadenoma of the breast is removed, it is often called an excisional breast biopsy, instead of a lumpectomy.

-Breast lump removal is done as an outpatient most of the time.
-You will be given general anesthesia (you will be asleep, but pain-free) or local anesthesia (awake, but sedated and pain-free).
+Breast lump removal is done as an outpatient surgery most of the time.
+You will be given general anesthesia (you will be asleep, but pain-free) or local anesthesia (you are awake, but sedated and pain-free).
 The procedure takes about 1 hour.

-Sometimes, small metal clips will be placed inside the breast to mark the area of removal so it can be seen on future mammograms and to help guide radiation therapy when needed.
-The surgeon will close the skin with stitches.
+The surgeon will close your skin with stitches.
 These may dissolve or need to be removed later.
-A drain tube may be placed to remove extra fluid.
+Rarely, a drain tube may be placed to remove extra fluid.
 Your doctor will send the lump to a laboratory for more testing.

 Surgery to remove a breast cancer is most often the first step in treatment.

 The choice of which surgery is best for you can be difficult.
-It may be hard to know whether lumpectomy or mastectomy is best.
-You and the health care providers who are treating your breast cancer will decide together.
+It may be hard to know whether lumpectomy or mastectomy (removal of the entire breast) is best.
+You and the providers who are treating your breast cancer will decide together.
+In general:

-You and your doctor should consider:
+You and your provider should consider:

 Risks for any surgery are: